SHADOWZXCV/password-manager-be/README.md

 A password manager system built for managing passwords.
 The user can add new passwords to their account, organize them in categories and sub-categories, and search for a specific password.
 The user can also import and export passwords.

 #### Features:
+[x] 1- sign in using google & github
+[x] 1.1- users cannot add to a vault unless it is opened by the key during the session [/] 2- ability to add - view - update or delete passwords

+3- create workspaces, and invite users to them via: invitation links, or via account names

+4- add subscription plans ( free - pro individual: > 100 passwords - pro workspace features ( >5 users per workspace, > 10 passwords per workspace ) )

 - **Adding passwords:** The user can add new passwords to their account.